Keds: Popular culture

 The shoes have been worn by celebrities including Taylor Swift, Marilyn Monroe, Jackie Kennedy Onassis, Katharine Hepburn, Paul Newman, Humphrey Bogart, Kristen Stewart, and Natalie Portman.
 After the release of the 1987 movie Dirty Dancing, in which Jennifer Grey's character wore Keds, company revenue grew 10 times.
 Many cheerleaders also wore Keds as part of their uniform during the mid-1980s to the mid-1990s.
+The popularity of Keds during this time period was referenced by American rock band Wheatus in the lyrics to their 2000 song Teenage Dirtbag.

 In the USSR and many post-Soviet countries, sneakers with canvas tops became known generically as "keds" (Russian: кеды).
 In 2009, singer Lana Del Rey featured in an advertisement for the company and served as a spokesperson for a new line of shoes being offered.
+In season 1 of the TV show Girls, one of the characters writes a song with the hook "where are you going in those Keds?"